Savings Vaults

 By depositing BYC into a savings vault, BYC holders can earn interest on their stablecoins.
 Interest accrues on the balance in the savings vault by the minute according to the prevailing Savings Rate (SR).
 The SR is shown as an annual percentage rate (APR), for example 4%.

-The balance in a savings vault consists of two components, net deposits and accrued savings interest.
-Net deposits is the amount of 'physical' BYC locked up in a savings vault.
-It is the sum of all BYC deposited in the vault minus the sum of all BYC withdrawn from the vault.
-Savings interest is the interest that has accrued to the vault less any withdrawn interest.
+The savings in a savings vault consist of two components, savings balance and accrued interest.
+The savings balance is the amount of "physical" BYC locked up in a savings vault, i.e. the amount of the savings vault coin.
+This is the sum of all BYC deposited into the vault minus the sum of all BYC withdrawn from the vault.
+Accrued interest is the amount of interest that has accrued to the vault.

-Savings interest compounds, i.e. accrues on the entire vault balance.
-The protocol does not directly use the SR. Instead, there is an Interest Discount Factor (IDF) parameter in Stautes, which is defined as IDF = 1 + SR. Using the IDF instead of the SR simplifies calculations.
+Interest compounds, i.e. accrues on the vault's entire savings.
+The protocol does not directly use the SR. Instead, there is an Interest Discount Factor (IDF) parameter in Statutes, which is defined as IDF = 1 + SR. Using the IDF instead of the SR simplifies calculations.

 Deposits